Afro Puffs

-"Afro Puffs" is the first single released by the Lady of Rage in 1994 from the Death Row labeled Above the Rim: The Soundtrack.
+"Afro Puffs" is the first single released by the Lady of Rage in 1994 from the Death Row labeled Above the Rim: The Soundtrack and features uncredited vocals from Snoop Dogg.
 The extended, video, and instrumental version on the single samples "Superman Lover" (Intro) by Johnny "Guitar" Watson.
-The original song samples "Love That Will Not Die", also by Johnny "Guitar" Watson.
+The original song samples "Love That Will Not Die", also by Watson.
 The term that the title refers to is a hairstyle in which the hair is tied into ball-shaped masses at the top or sides of the head.
-The song is featured in the 2013 video game Grand Theft Auto Vs 2014 "enhanced edition" re-release.
 The song was performed live at the 1995 Source Awards, as well as at the 2008 BET Hip Hop Awards.